aws/aws-toolkit-vscode/extension-readme.md

 # <a id="get-help"></a>Appendix B: Get Help

-For additional details on how to use the AWS Toolkit for VS Code, see the [user guide](https://docs.aws.amazon.com/console/toolkit-for-vscode/welcome).
+For additional details on how to use the AWS Toolkit, see the [user guide](https://docs.aws.amazon.com/console/toolkit-for-vscode/welcome).

 To report issues with the Toolkit or to propose Toolkit code changes, see the [aws/aws-toolkit-vscode](https://github.com/aws/aws-toolkit-vscode) repository on GitHub.